21 Things to Do in Campeche Mexico and Insider Tips To Make the Most of Your Trip

 Opening hours: from 9:00 am to 6 pm

-This fun tour is a ride on old trams that have been refurbished to take tourists aroun Campeche and show them all the historical landmarks of the city while a knowlegdeable guide shares some interesting facts about the history and culture.
+This fun tour features a ride on refurbished old trams that take tourists around Campeche, showcasing the city’s historical landmarks.
+At the same time, a recorded voice shares some interesting facts about the history and culture, both in English and Spanish.

-There are different itineraries that you can chose from and they all leave from the Plaza Mayor.
+There are various itineraries to choose from, all of which depart from the Plaza Mayor.

 Day trips from Campeche

 Hear the eco talking back to you.
-That’s the way they used to communicate with one another.
-Through perfect architecture tricks.
+That’s the way they used to communicate with one another, through perfect architectural tricks.

 What is the meaning of Edznà?

-For this reason, the neighboring inhabitants were referring to them as the “Itzaes” and Edzna means Casa de los Itzaes (Itzae’s home).
-This site has been populated from 400 ad to 1450 ad. when it was abandoned.
+For this reason, the neighboring inhabitants refer to them as the “Itzaes,” and Edzna means Casa de los Itzaes (Itzaes’ home).
+This site has been populated from 400 AD to 1450 ad., when it was abandoned.

 The archaeological discovery brought to light numerous painted facades that represented gods and mythological creatures in various colors, which reflects a typical architectural characteristic of the “Peten”.

-The best way is by rental car and drive from Campeche to Edzna, which will give you the freedom to check out other sites in the surroundings.
+The best way is by rental car and driving from Campeche to Edzna, which will give you the freedom to check out other sites in the surrounding area.

-It’s located 55 km south of Campeche you can get there by car through Route 180 and 261.
+It’s located 55 km south of Campeche, and you can get there by car through Routes 180 and 261.
 It is well indicated.

-The other option would be by joining a tour from Campeche.
-The advantage would be that you have a guide and transportation included and you don’t have to worry about the organization.
+The other option would be to join a tour from Campeche.
+The advantage would be that you have a guide and transportation included, and you don’t have to worry about the organization.

-Also, it’s always a great idea to have a guide when you visit an archeological site since they will be able to share some interesting facts about the site that you wouldn’t know otherwise.
+Additionally, it’s always a great idea to have a guide when visiting an archaeological site, as they can share some interesting facts about the site that you wouldn’t know otherwise.

-This tour is the solution.
-I need to warn you it’s not for everyone.
-It’s a 15 hours tour starting from the 5 am pick up.
-But if you really want to visit Calakmul and you don’t have much time, it’s a great opportunity to do it.
+If you really want to do it in one day, I would recommend taking a tour so you could at least sleep in the van, as you wouldn’t have to drive.
+I need to warn you, it’s not for everyone.
+It’s a 15-hour tour starting at a 5 am pick-up.
+However, if you really want to visit Calakmul and don’t have much time, it’s an excellent opportunity to do so.

 If you are interested in exploring a little off the beaten path, where locals go, Isla Arena could be a great destination.

-Located at about 2 hrs and 30 minutes from Campeche on the way to Merida, Isla Arena is a small laidback fishermen’s town where you can relax on a beachfront cabaña and take boat tours to see the flamingos.
+Located about 2 hrs and 30 minutes from Campeche on the way to Merida, Isla Arena is a small, laid-back fishermen’s town where you can relax on a beachfront cabaña and take boat tours to see the flamingos.

-In fact, it’s only 40 minutes boat ride from the more popular Celestun home of pink flamingoes colonies.
+In fact, it’s only 40 minutes boat ride from the more popular Celestun, home of pink flamingo colonies.

 In Isla Arena, you can also visit the museum of the Mexican Actor Pedro Infante and then relax on the beach.